hannahzafar/FLUXNET-Model-comparison/README.md

 # AmeriFlux-analysis

-This repository stores multiple Jupyter notebook (.ipynb) and python (.py) files used in the analysis of the MiCASA land carbon model output against the AmeriFlux FLUXNET Data Products.
+This repository stores Jupyter notebooks (.ipynb), python (.py), and bash (.slurm) files used in the analysis of the MiCASA land carbon model output against the AmeriFlux FLUXNET Data Products.